Apollon77/ioBroker.meross/README.md

 ## Known working devices

 All devices should work from my current knowledge.
-But please check the logs or report any feature or new devices types that are not creating states (new device types needs to be added manually by me, so an isue is important).
+But please check the logs or report any feature or new devices types that are not creating states (new device types needs to be added manually by me, so an issue is important).

-Reported working are at least:

-* mss425e
-* mss310
-* MSS620 EU/UK
-* MTS100, MTS100v3, MTS150, MTS200
-* MRS100
-* ... and more that are not yet listed :-) Just tell me when a device works which is not listed via a GitHub issue.

 ## How to report issues and feature requests